 Skip to main content

 The Image Annotator is a full-screen modal for drawing on top of images you’re about to attach to a prompt.
-Circle the bug, point an arrow at the misaligned button, scribble a quick note — then save back into the message and send.
-It works on every image surface in Maestro: staged attachments in the input area, attachments inside Group Chat, the lightbox preview, and inline images in Auto Run documents.
+Circle the bug, point an arrow at the misaligned button, scribble a quick note - then save back into the message and send.
+It works on every image surface in Maestro: staged attachments in the input area, attachments inside Group Chat, the lightbox preview, inline images in Auto Run documents, image files open in the File Preview pane, and the image currently on your system clipboard.

 Opening the Annotator